fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 into a social context, new groups may reinterpret it differently.
-To help address this issue, we should adopt "what if" scenarios to envision how the social context might change after introducing a model, including how it may change the power dynamics of existing groups in that context.
+To help address this issue, we should adopt "what if" scenarios to envision how the social context might change after introducing a model, including how it may change the power dynamics of existing groups in that context, or how actors might change their behaviors to game the model.

 The Formalism Trap
 ^^^^^^^^^^^^^^^^^^